dart-targets/targets_server/README.md

 ## Requirements ##

-This server requires Dart and PostgreSQL to be installed.
+This server requires Dart 1.8+ and PostgreSQL 9.2+ to be installed.
 A `POSTGRES_URI` environment variable must be available in the form `postgres://USER:PASSWORD@localhost:PORT/DB_NAME`.
 The server will use the database specified in this URI for data storage.
 You do not need to configure any tables, as the server will create any that it needs.

+The server currently depends on custom forks of the `redstone_mapper_pg` and `postgresql` Dart packages in order to support JSON data types for Postgres.
+However, Pub takes care of downloading these automatically through Git dependencies.

 ## Usage Instructions ##